tarunm20/synth/README.md

 ## Security Considerations

 - JWT tokens expire after 24 hours
-- Passwords are encrypted using BCrypt
+- Passwords are encrypted using BCrypt with strong password requirements
 - File uploads are limited to 10MB
-- Input validation on all endpoints
+- Input validation on all endpoints with custom validation annotations
 - CORS configured for security
 - SQL injection prevention with JPA
+- Rate limiting on authentication and email endpoints
+- Secure token generation for password reset and email confirmation
+- Email tokens expire after 1-24 hours depending on use case
+- Comprehensive error handling without information disclosure

 ## Support